Moinom/Rosenbot-v2/README.md

 Start the bot by running the index.js via node or deploy it via Docker.

 ## Host your Discord bot
-At the moment your bot will only run while the script is running on your device.
-So it will turn of once you turn off your device.
+Following above instructions your bot will only run while the script is running on your device.
+So it will turn off once you turn off your device.
 You will want to either run it via one of the many hosting services the internet has to offer, or on your own server (I only run it for my friends, so I just have it running on a Raspberry Pi.)